Dhaka: Publishing and media

-In 1849, the Kattra Press became the first printing press in the city.
-The name eludes to the katra, the Bengali word for caravanserai.
-In 1856, Dacca News became the first English language newspaper in the city.
+In 1849, the Katra Press became the first printing press in the city.
+The name alludes to the katra, the Bengali word for caravanserai.
+In 1856, Dacca News became the first English-language newspaper in the city.
 The Dacca News Press was the first commercial printing press in the city.
 Books published in Dhaka stirred discourse in the social and literary circles of Bengal.
 The Bengal Library Catalogue records the expansion of the publishing industry during the 1860s.
 Between 1877 and 1895, there were 45 printing presses in Dhaka.
 Between 1863 and 1900, more than a hundred Islamic puthi were published in Dhaka.
-Bookshops sprang up in Chowkbazaar, Islampur, Mughaltuli and Patuatuli.
-Albert Library was a den for leftwing activists.
+Bookshops sprang up in Chowkbazaar, Islampur, Mughaltuli, and Patuatuli.
+Albert Library was a den for left-wing activists.
 After partition, the number of publishing houses in Dhaka rose from 27 in 1947 to 88 in 1966.
-Prominent bookshops included Wheeler's bookstall and Presidency Library.
+Prominent bookshops included Wheeler's Bookstall and Presidency Library.
 Banglabazaar has since become the hub of the book trade.
-Bookworm is a famous local book shop which has been located adjacent to the Prime Minister's Office for three decades, until being ordered to relocate in 2022.
+Bookworm is a famous local book shop that has been located adjacent to the Prime Minister's Office for three decades until being ordered to relocate in 2022; it is now located in Justice Shahabuddin Ahmed Park.

 Dhaka is the centre of the national media in Bangladesh.
 It is home to the state-owned Bangladesh Television and Bangladesh Betar.
-In recent years, the number of privately-owned television channels and radio stations have increased greatly.
-There are over two dozen Bengali language television channels in the private sector, including 24 hour news channels.
+In recent years, the number of privately owned television channels and radio stations has increased greatly.
+There are over two dozen Bengali language television channels in the private sector, including 24-hour news channels.
 Radio is also popular across the city.
 Dhaka is home to national newspapers, including Bengali newspapers like Prothom Alo, Ittefaq, Inqilab, Janakantha, and Jugantor; as well as English language newspapers The Daily Star, The Financial Express, The Business Standard, Dhaka Tribune, and New Age.
 Broadcast media based in Dhaka include Gaan Bangla, Banglavision, DBC News, Somoy TV, Independent TV and Ekattor.